mlesniak/kotlin-ncurses-jni-mandelbrot/README.md

 should suffice.

-Note that I only tested the build scripts on a Mac.
+Note that I only tested the build scripts on a mac.

 ## Run